DesiQuintans/librarian/README.md

 - **Packages are bare names.**
 Miss me with those quoted names, they're such a hassle! _librarian_ uses bare names so that it's easier to maintain a package list.
 If you're trying a different analysis and you need a new package, just add it to the list and it will download and attach with a few keystrokes.

 When I was coming up with a naming scheme for this package and its functions, I had this idea that very big libraries (or indeed, networks of libraries within your city/state/country) can have so many books that they can't all fit on the public shelves.
-Librarians need to decide what is useful enough to warrant shelf space, and what can just stay in storage for now.
-So _librarian_ takes packages out of storage and puts them on the `shelf()` (the search path), and then lets you `unshelf()` them when they're no longer needed..
+Librarians need to decide what is useful enough to warrant shelf space, and what has to stay in storage for now.
+So _librarian_ takes packages out of storage and puts them on the `shelf()` (the search path), and then lets you `unshelf()` them when they're no longer needed.

 ## Installation